HIGHLIGHTS

 Speaking of viewing experience, the display has actually shrunk to 6.57 inches from 6.8 inches on the 400 Pro, which is even smaller than the 600 Lite.
 However, the viewing experience could actually be better thanks to Honor’s claimed 0.98mm bezels, which they say are the narrowest on the market right now.

 That is quite impressive.
 And combined with the smaller screen size, the screen-to-body ratio has jumped to 91.2% on the 600 Pro from 89.5% on the 400 Pro.
-That less-than-2% bump might not sound like much, but it is a notable feat, especially considering even the Galaxy S26 Ultra’s bezels measure around 1.15 to 1.2mm.
+That < 2% bump might not sound like much, but even Galaxy S26 Ultra’s bezels measure around 1.15 to 1.2mm and look almost non-existent.
+So, it is a notable feat.

-Brightness also sees a major upgrade; the HDR-certified screen can peak at 8,000 nits for HDR content and dip as low as 1 nit in dark environments, making it genuinely easy on the eyes.
+The Honor 600 Pro comes with an AMOLED panel with a 1.5K resolution and a 120Hz refresh rate, which is pretty much the standard for phones these days.
+Brightness sees a major upgrade, though.
+This HDR-certified screen can peak at 8,000 nits for HDR content and dip as low as 1 nit in dark environments, making it genuinely easy on the eyes.

 The only complaint I have about the display front is that it is missing an ultrasonic fingerprint sensor.
-And seeing cheaper phones like the Vivo V70 to offer one along with a decent camera setup, the missing ultrasonic feature feels like a missed opportunity.
+And seeing cheaper phones like the Vivo V70 offer one, I would say it’s a huge missed opportunity.

 Out of the box, the phone runs Android 16 with MagicOS 10.0 on top.
 And Honor is continuing its promise of 6 years of major Android and security updates, the same as last year.

-Honestly, all these AI features feel a bit gimmicky, and I find it hard to believe that an average user finds these features actually handy.
+It’s a cool feature and all, but at the end of the day, I found it rather goofy.
+Honestly, all these AI features feel a bit gimmicky, and I find it hard to believe an average user will find these features handy.
+But hey, that’s just what I think.

 Honor 600 Pro Specifications